-Candidates who are attempting to launch a career in management consulting, applying for positions with firms like McKinsey, Boston Consulting Group (BCG) and Deloitte, wait on tenterhooks for that invitation to interview.
-Did you know that a lot of management consulting position interviews include a case study component?
+Candidates attempting to launch a career in management consulting by applying for positions with firms like McKinsey, Boston Consulting Group (BCG) and Deloitte are waiting nervously for that invitation to interview.
+And, increasingly, management consulting position interviews with employers like these include a case study component.
 Adequately preparing for these case study interviews is a key step in the recruitment process.

-Case study interviews provide recruiters from consulting companies with a window into your analytical problem-solving capabilities, skills that are key for any management consulting career.
-It’s difficult to show your ability to work on dynamic issues without a “live test,” so to speak.
+Case study interviews provide recruiters from consulting companies with a window into your analytical problem-solving capabilities.
+These skills that key for any management consulting career.
+And it’s difficult to show your ability to work on dynamic issues without a “live test,” so to speak.
 That’s what case study questions are for!

 The form of case interviews can vary.
 You might face a stand-alone interview with a partner, or case study questions may be part of an interview that also includes more traditional interview questions designed to gauge “fit.”
 Case interview questions can vary dramatically from applicant to applicant, so it’s not worth much of your time to try to guess or anticipate them.